internet-sicherheit/eco-blockchain-governance/governance/0003-onboarding-governance.md

 ## Drawbacks

-* If the criteria are defined too narrow for a small pool of possible members, interested and interesting members may be excluded.
+* If the criteria are defined too narrow for a small pool of possible members, potentially interested and interesting members may be excluded.
 Therefore the targeted size of the network and the size of the set of potential members should be taken into consideration.

 ## Prior art